 Anthony Robbins says you can get certainty in ways which are positive, negative, disempowering (example: I know it’s a waste of time, it never works so I’m not even gonna try) or empowering, attainable or sustainable.

 Worry is something that creeps up when we are not certain.
-Anthony Robbins suggest to always get a plurality of opinion and quality information.
+Anthony Robbins suggests to always get a plurality of opinion and quality information.

 A potent antidote for worry is to decide you’re gonna have faith.
 Anthony’s way to get some of the toughest times is to believe you are guided.
 The power of belief and faith.

 You can also have too much certainty though.
 When you have total certainty you lose your edge, you get bored and you start yearning for a change.